Pavanku7/OpenTableFormat/README.md

 ## Note:

-If there are 100 transaction,whether we need to read all the 100 json files?
+If there are 100 transaction, whether we need to read all the 100 json files?
 No, Every 10th json files its created in delta_log it will maintain the history of the past 9 previous json file in the 10th json file.
 So you need the current state then it will read the 10th + 1 file (i.e 11th file)